 - SQL Injection attempts

-- Brute Force Login & Password access efforts
+- Brute Force Login attacks & Password access efforts

-- Link Injection & Phishing attacks, where links to bank fraud efforts are made
+- Phishing attacks, where links to bank fraud efforts are made

-Attacks are primarily initiated in Eastern Bloc countries such as Ukraine, Russia & Poland, along with Germany, India, Turkey and China etc. The firewall software I use also identifies hosts being blocked from Australia, random European countries, plus sources that are unidentifiable due to IP address concealment etc.
+Attacks are primarily initiated in Eastern Bloc countries such as Ukraine, Russia & Poland, along with Belarusia, Germany, North Korea, India, Indonesia, Iran, Turkey and China etc. The firewall software I use also identifies hosts being blocked from Australia, random European countries, plus sources that are unidentifiable due to IP address concealment etc.

 How to Check Website Security

-- Your administrator password is at least 12 characters and comprised of mixed case alphanumeric and special characters
+- Username and password credentials are secure.
+You don’t use “admin” as your administrator login and your administrator password is at least 12 characters and comprised of mixed case alphanumeric and special characters

 - You’ve got a reputable security plugin installed and configured correctly

-- You are blocking access to the backend of your site from known hacking troublespots like Ukraine etc
+- You are blocking access to the backend of your site from known hacking troublespots.

 - You take regular backups of your site and store them safely

-- You regularly check for WordPress and plugin updates and upgrade then promtly
+- You regularly check for WordPress and plugin updates and upgrade then promptly

 Hardening & Securing WordPress

-There are several basic elements that need to be addressed as part of any recommendations on WordPress security.
+There are several basic risk elimination/reduction elements that need to be addressed as part of any recommendations on WordPress security.
+Security credentials such as User ID and password combinations are a high-risk aspect of site protection.

 Secure WordPress User ID

 The default WordPress User ID is “Admin” and you should NOT use that on your site.
-Doing so immediately means half of the “site access equation” is known, and all that’s required is the password!
-That’s pretty reckless in this day and age… A secure User ID ought to be a minimum of 10 characters containing a mix of upper and lower case and including numeric and/or special character variations e.g.; $The#1Boss In addition, you should then assign a User Account “nickname” so that there is no clue as to the Admin identity if you inadvertently use the account to publish any pages or posts!
-Ideally, you should publish the pages and posts from a “Editor” level account…
+Doing so immediately means half of the “site credentials” equation is known, and all that’s required is the password!
+That’s pretty reckless in this day and age… A secure User ID ought to be a minimum of 10 characters containing a mix of upper and lower case and including a numeric and/or special character variation e.g.; $The#1Boss In addition, you should then assign a User Account “nickname” so that there is no clue as to the Admin identity if you inadvertently use the account to publish any pages or posts!
+Ideally, you should publish the pages and posts from “Editor” level user accounts…

-Most people foolishly use a password related to their life in some easily-remembered format.
+Strong passwords are essential.
+Most people foolishly use a password related to their life in some easily remembered format.
 Phone numbers, wife’s name, child’s name, dog’s name etc… A little bit of research, a bit of trial and error on the part of a smart hacker or competitor and your site is wide-open!
-There are several websites specialising in secure password generation…
+There are several websites specialising in secure online password generation…

 USE one of them!